Who was the young man David?

 The Bible text

-Joseph, son of Jacob
+Who was Joseph, son of Jacob?

 Joseph, son of Jacob, was one of the great heroes of the Old Testament.
 He was brilliant, subtle and extraordinarily capable, able to adapt to any situation and use it to his advantage.

 But that was later on.
 As a young man he made some serious mistakes, and one of them was his arrogant treatment of his brothers – for which he paid dearly.

 There are two motives for the crime that unfolded

-the deep hatred his own brothers felt for him – all of them, even Reuben who tried to save him.
+- the deep hatred his own brothers felt for him – all of them, even Reuben who tried to save him.
 It sounds as if Joseph was one of those people who do nothing to hide their contempt for lesser mortals.

-the famous long sleeved coat, often incorrectly called the Coat of Many Colors.
+- the famous long sleeved coat, often incorrectly called the Coat of Many Colors.
 Long sleeves on a coat at that time meant that the wearer did not do any manual labor.
 He gave the orders to others, who carried them out.
 If Jacob gave Joseph a coat like that, it meant he put Joseph, the youngest, in charge of all his older brothers – which of course they resented.

-As it turned out, Joseph was indeed more capable than his brothers – but he was also their junior.
+As it turned out, Joseph was more capable than his brothers – but he was also their junior.

-Could Joseph have handled the situation better?
+- Could Joseph have handled the situation better?

-How do we use our own gifts in a way that allows other people to shine too?
+- How do we use our own gifts in a way that allows other people to shine too?